See below for:

-SUBSTANCE ABUSE SCREENING – 10 Panel Drug Test (must be done through school’s contacted service provider – $45)
+- SUBSTANCE ABUSE SCREENING – 10 Panel Drug Test (must be done through the school’s contracted service provider – $50)

-- CNA-2 students must obtain and provide documentation of a current TB test via Two Step TB Skin Test (PPD), or a current Quantiferon test, and/or current Chest X-ray for TB documentation.
+- CNA-2 students must obtain and provide documentation of a current TB test via Two-Step TB Skin Test (PPD), or a current Quantiferon test, and/or current Chest X-ray for TB screening.